Josée Bélanger

-Josée Bélanger (born May 14, 1986) is a Canadian retired soccer player who played for Orlando Pride in the National Women's Soccer League and for the Canadian national team.
+Josée Bélanger (born May 14, 1986) is a Canadian former soccer player who played for Orlando Pride in the National Women's Soccer League and for the Canadian national team.

 Club career

+In 2011, Bélanger suffered an ankle injury that kept her out of the 2011 FIFA Women's World Cup and the 2012 Summer Olympics.
+During this time, she worked at a soccer club, and worked her way back into the national team by playing at right-back, at request of John Herdman due to injury problems.

 Bélanger signed with FC Rosengård in August 2015.

 On February 8, 2016, it was announced that Bélanger would play for the Orlando Pride for the 2016 season of the National Women's Soccer League via the NWSL Player Allocation.
+She described the club as treating her and her teammates like "professional players".